seregazhuk/seregazhuk.github.io_old/_posts/2017-09-15-reactphp-cache.md

 image: "/assets/images/posts/reactphp/async-cache.jpg"
 ---

-In the previous article, we have [already touched]({% post_url 2017-09-03-reactphp-dns %}) caching (when caching DNS records).
-It is an asynchronous promise-based [Cache Component](https://github.com/reactphp/cache).
+In the previous article, we have [already touched]({% post_url 2017-09-03-reactphp-dns %}){:target="_blank"} caching (when caching DNS records).
+It is an asynchronous promise-based [Cache Component](https://github.com/reactphp/cache){:target="_blank"}.
 The idea behind this component is to provide a promise-based `CacheInterface` and instead of waiting for a result to be retrieved from a cache the client code gets a promise.
 If there is a value in a cache the fulfilled with this value promise is returned.
 If there is no value by a specified key the rejected promise returns.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/async-cache.jpg" alt="async-cache" class="">